duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

 7. Click the "**Pull Request**" button.
 8. Review the changes.
 9. Enter a title for your pull request, "Submitting My First Goodie" or similar is perfect.
-10. Copy the Goodie Pull Request Template from [here](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/pull_request_template_goodie.md) and paste in into the textbox that says "**Leave a comment**".
+10. Copy the Goodie Pull Request Template from [here](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/pull_request_template_goodie.md) and paste in into the text box that says "**Leave a comment**".
 11. Answer the questions in the Pull Request Template (this helps the DDG Staff and Community understand your Pull Request better).
 12. Go back to your Codio.com browser tab.
 13. Open the "Terminal" tab and type `duckpan server` then press "**Enter**".
 14. Click the DuckPAN Server button, and search for "duckduckhack GitHubUsername"
-15. Take a screenshot of your awesome Instant Answer result, save it somewhere easily accessible.
+15. Take a screen shot of your awesome Instant Answer result, save it somewhere easily accessible.
 16. Go back to your GitHub.com browser tab.
-17. Drag-and-Drop your screenshot into the Pull Request Description (where it asks for a screenshot).
+17. Drag-and-Drop your screen shot into the Pull Request Description (where it asks for a screen shot).
 18. Click "Submit Pull Request"
 19. Now sit back and relax.
 When a Community Leader or Staff member has a chance, they'll review your Goodie, give you any feedback (if necessary) and merge it in